curtisrookard/curtisrookard.github.io/about.md

 aside: true
 ---

-My work sits at the intersection of cybersecurity, artificial intelligence, systems engineering, and education.
+My work sits at the intersection of machine learning, cybersecurity, information technology, and education.
 I am especially interested in methods that make cyber-defense systems more adaptive, robust, and useful in operational settings.

 My technical interests include: